Kiekens > Applications > Steam

 Desuperheaters are a critical component used in the management of steam from power generation sources to industrial uses of steam.
 Kiekens delivers Desuperheaters for all kind of steam applications that experience wide variations in load.

-Desuperheaters are used to control and condition the temperature of superheated steam, which is crucial for many industrial processes.
+The desuperheater working principle is to control and condition the temperature of superheated steam, which is crucial for many industrial processes.
 The definition of a desuperheater is a piece of equipment that atomizes and evaporates the cooling supply liquid, usually water, into droplets in the smallest size possible.
 The aim of this process is to reduce the temperature of the incoming gas, usually steam, within the shortest possible distance and time to the required and controlled level.
+This is ultimately also the desuperheater function.

 Steam is water in the gas phase, which is formed when water boils.
 Steam is invisible; however, “steam” often refers to wet steam, the visible mist or aerosol of water droplets that is formed when water vapour condenses.
 At lower pressures, such as in the upper atmosphere or at the top of high mountains, water boils at a lower temperature than the nominal 100 °C (212 °F) at atmospheric pressure.
 When heated further, for instance in a boiler superheater, wet steam becomes superheated steam.